easbarba/easbarba.github.io/docs/index.md

 Title: Home Page
 layout: default
 ---
-Hi, I'm Alex Barbosa, a Java Developer & Linux power-user based in Brazil.
+Hi, I'm Alex Barbosa, a Linux advocate and Programmer based in Brazil.

-Here I share articles on all of what I have grow fond in the GNU/Linux land, specially Emacs, Guix, Debian and general programming topics.
+I have as goal to introduce useful articles on Debian, Emacs, Guix, and miscellaneous programming topics.

-I hope you find them useful, and who knows, get a like of them too. :)

-## Writings
+## Articles

 <ul>
   {% for post in site.posts %}